 Don’t forget that Airbus is also subsidized.
 The WTO authorized the United States to impose $7.5 billion in tariffs annually on EU products over “launch aid” given to Airbus in the form of low-interest loans and about $4 billion in grants.
 As several of the New York Times interviewees noted, these dueling, WTO-approved tariffs may finally create the impetus to negotiate an end to the Boeing-Airbus subsidy war.
 Time will tell.

-Cross-posted from Middle Class Political Economist
+Cross-posted at Middle Class Political Economist